Anund Jacob: Eastern politics

 The Russian Nestor Chronicle relates that the "Varyag prince" Yakun, dressed in a golden cloak, led an eastbound Swedish expedition to the other side of the Baltic Sea in 1024.
 He provided military reinforcements to Yaroslav I the Wise (Anund Jacob's brother in law) in a battle against Mstislav of Chernigov.
 The battle was fought during a thunderstorm and ended in a defeat for the allies, and Yakun went back across the sea.
 According to Gudmund Jöran Adlerbeth of the Swedish Academy (1802), Yakun was identical with King Anund Jacob and was blind.
 Alternatively, the name Yakun could correspond to someone named Håkan, unknown in the history of the era.

-Anund Jacob took tribute from the Baltic people called Semigallians or in Yngvars saga the Baltic Seimgalir.
-The tribe had refused to pay taxes to Olof Skötkonung for some time so Olof sent Anund Jacob his son and Ingvar to reestablish the tax system.
-With three ships, they arrived to convince the Semigallian leaders to continue to pay taxes to the Swedes, as they were the tribes in the Baltic area that refused to pay such taxes.
-Most Semigallian chieftains and their king now accepted paying tributes to Sweden.
-Due to Ingvar's convincing persuasion the Semigallians and Swedes reached an agreement.
+The late 13th or early 14th-century Yngvars saga víðförla tells of Anund Jacob's feats east of the Baltic before his becoming king.
+According to the saga, the Swedes used to harvest taxes from the Baltic people called Semigallians, in Old Norse Seimgalir, in present-day Latvia.
+In the time of Olof Skötkonung, this tribe refused to pay what was due to them.
+After some time, Olof sent his son Anund Jacob and grand-nephew Ingvar the Far-Travelled to reestablish the tribute system.
+With three ships, they crossed the Baltic and convoked a thing to convince the Semigallian leaders to continue to yield taxes to the Swedes.
+The local king and most chieftains accepted this.
+Due to Ingvar's convincing persuasion, the Semigallians and Swedes reached an agreement.

 Three tribal Semigallian chieftains, however, refused to pay the tributes and armed their troops to banish the Swedes.
-A war followed the which Swedes won after lethal battles.
-The Semigallian king provided Anumnd Jacob and Ingvar with soldiers to defeat the rebels, and the most rebellious Semigallian leader was captured and hanged.
+The Semigallian king provided Anund Jacob and Ingvar with soldiers to defeat the rebels.
+A lethal battle followed, and the rebels finally broke and fled.
+The most rebellious Semigallian leader was captured and hanged.
 The two other chieftains escaped.
-The Vikings or Swedes took plenty of gold, silver and precious things from the Semigallian rebels after the war.
-Ingvar became the most powerful chief in Sweden after the king.
+The Swedish Vikings took plenty of gold, silver and precious things from the Semigallian rebels after the war.
+Olof Skötkonung received rich treasures from the expedition and Ingvar became the most powerful chief in Sweden next to the king.
+The value of the high medieval saga has been debated, and the expedition is not mentioned in other sources.
+However, epigraphic and archaeological evidence confirms that Swedes sailed to Semigallia in this period, and that Swedish people settled in sizeable colonies there during the Viking Age.

-Olof Skötkonung received the tribute from the Semigallians after the war.

-A major Swedish Viking expedition to the east led by Ingvar occurred around 1040 and is mentioned on a large number of rune stones from Central Sweden.
-Judging from the inscriptions the enterprise ended up in Serkland (the Muslim lands to the southeast of Russia), apparently under disastrous circumstances.
-A late Icelandic saga contains all sorts of fantastic details about the expedition.
+A major Swedish Viking expedition to the east, led by Ingvar, occurred around 1040 and is mentioned on a large number of rune stones from Central Sweden.
+Judging from the inscriptions, the enterprise ended up in Serkland (the Muslim lands to the southeast of Russia), apparently under disastrous circumstances.
+The late Icelandic Yngvars saga víðförla contains all sorts of fantastic details about the expedition.
+According to one hypothesis, based on comparisons with Georgian chronicles, the Vikings reached Georgia where they intervened in the civil war between King Bagrat IV and the rebel Liparit.